RazorPhaser/angular-tutorial/src/chapters/chapter05-template-forms.md

     import { HttpClientModule } from '@angular/common/http';
     ```

-1. In the @NgModule imports array add the HttpModule
+1. In the @NgModule imports array add the HttpClientModule

     ```TypeScript
     HttpClientModule,